microsoft/AddingSpeechToBots/Study-bot-example/Qna-Luis-Bot-v4/README.md

 #### Enable Bing Spell Check

-1. [Deploy](https://ms.portal.azure.com/#create/Microsoft.CognitiveServicesBingSpellCheck-v7) an instance of Bing Spell Check v7 resource in teh Azure portal and copy the key into the `StudyBotTemplate.txt` file
+1. [Deploy](https://ms.portal.azure.com/#create/Microsoft.CognitiveServicesBingSpellCheck-v7) an instance of Bing Spell Check v7 resource in the Azure portal and copy the key into the `StudyBotTemplate.txt` file.

-1. Copy the Bing Search key into line 32 in `Start.cs`.
+1. Copy the Bing Spell Check key into line 32 in `Start.cs`.

     ```cs
     private static string bingSpellCheckKey = "<ADD-YOUR-BING-SPELL-CHECK-KEY-HERE>";